-Grief and loss
+- Grief and loss

 We use methods that are based upon psychodynamic, relational, emotion-focused and existential therapies.
 We incorporate research on attachment theory and neuroscience in our work.
 We also draw from feminist and multi-cultural approaches.
-You can read more about our approach to therapy here.
+You can read a detailed description of our approach to therapy here.